 Skip to main content

-Klarity organizes operational intelligence into three layers.
+Klarity organizes operational intelligence into two layers — Process Index (aka Process Context Graph) and Artifacts.
 Each maps to a distinct set of MCP tools and is best for a different kind of question.

 LayerWhat it containsExample questions